Healthcare and medical care

 Public healthcare is not up to Finnish standards and English is rarely spoken.
 High-quality private services are available in the largest cities (such as Ankara, Antalya and Istanbul) and in the holiday resorts.
 Doctors in the private sector have usually been trained abroad.
 In an emergency, you can contact any hospital.
 The countryside has a very limited number of healthcare services.

 Travellers to Turkey should purchase comprehensive travel insurance.
 Even though healthcare is cheaper than in most European countries, the treatment fees will be high in severe cases.
-Many of the private doctors require payment in cash.
+Nowadays most of the private doctors accept payment with card, but payment in cash might still be required in some places.
 The holiday resorts have clinics that accept travel insurance cards and provide service in English.
 You can also invite a private doctor to the hotel in some holiday resorts.

 Turkey has both private and public ambulances.
-Public ambulances usually take longer to arrive than the private ones.
 If you require an ambulance, please check if your travel insurance covers the use of a private ambulance.

 Dental care is usually reasonably priced, but the standard of the clinics varies greatly.
 Travel insurance will usually only cover immediate dental care.